Abandoned & Little-Known Airfields:

 (courtesy of GALILEO, University of GA Libraries, Georgia Aerial Photography Collection, via Brian Rehwinkel).

-The photograph depicted the field as having two perpendicular asphalt runways,
+The photograph depicted the field as having 2 perpendicular asphalt or oiled runways, each of which also had a parallel taxiway.

 As was the case with many other WW2-era satellite airfields,

-Babcock Aux #5 was apparently abandoned immediately after the end of the war & never used again,
+Babcock Aux #5 was apparently abandoned shortly after the end of the war & never used again,

-the site of the former Babcock airfield has been reused for agriculture,
+The 1999 USGS aerial photo showed the site of the Babcock Field had been reused for agriculture,

 ____________________________________________________